 - Interactive Calculators

 - Augmented Reality Overlays

 - Visual content is 40x more likely to be shared on social media and increasing conversion rates up to 86%.

 - People prefer watching live and engaging content as opposed to pre-recorded videos.

 Is interactive content worthy of the hype?

 To put it shortly, yes.
 Increased engagement, creating a relationship with the audience, and capturing more data is a huge plus.
-Marketers and strategists have declared interactive media as the future of media because it works really well.
+Marketers and strategists have declared interactive media the future of media because it works well.

 How is interactive content so appealing?